Malow/MaloWBotLK/README.md

 # MaloWBotLK
 3.3.5 version of MaloWBot, very barebones atm

-Has OnLoad and OnUpdate functions for each (which if you're using LuaUnlock you can use to cast spells through etc.)
+Has OnLoad and OnUpdate functions for each class (which if you're using LuaUnlock you can use to cast spells through etc.)

 Has a system to handle chat commands through /mb X